 The Institute for Sustainable Development, Macau University of Science and Technology, established in September 2002, conducts a range of economic, social and public policies related to Macao on the premise that they are “neutral, scientific and constructive”.
 For instance, they develop and publish indexes and special studies closely associated with current social and economic development of Macao and neighboring areas.
 In addition, it undertakes policy consultations and surveys entrusted by government departments of the Special Administrative Region, and carry out public opinion or market surveys for different industries.
 Besides, the institute has established stable cooperative relationships with several scientific research institutes.
 It gets involved in studying national and regional research topics.

 Through market surveys, the institute has cultivated a group of local Macao students as investigators with practical experiences.
-Meanwhile, it attracts postgraduates and Ph.D. students from business schools to participate in research, in order to enhance their empirical research capabilities.
-The institute is applying to Macao Higher Education Bureau for the “Ph.D.
+Meanwhile, it attracts postgraduates and Ph.D. students to participate in research, in order to enhance their empirical research capabilities.
+In the 2020/2021 academic year, the Institute had launched the “Ph.D.
 Program in Urban and Regional Economics”, in hope of fostering more talents for related fields.

 It actively holds diverse exchanges and cooperation with different circles of the society.
 It assembles experts and scholars at lectures on “sustainable development” and “financial/economic forums of the bay area” to introduce advanced theories and economic practices to students, so as to expand their field of vision.

 At present, the institute is actively conducting research on regional economy.
 According to the national plan for Guangdong-Hong Kong-Macao Great Bay Area, it will construct urban and regional science teaching bases, create high-end think tanks on urban and regional development, and build collaborative innovation platforms to integrate disciplines, resources and interactions.